friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 **FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT USE THIS SCRIPT FOR ILLEGAL ACTIVITIES.
 THE AUTHOR IS NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE.**

-1. Create a little module and put this sample file in the module dir.
+1. Create a module and put this sample file in the module dir.

 ```php
 // modules/mymodule/mymodule.php